-Month three of your pregnancy…in which you finally relax but then lose your memory.
+Month three of your pregnancy…in which you finally relax, but then lose your memory!

 You’re bouncing all over the place and with good reason after just living through what felt like the longest 12 weeks of your life.

 Now is the time you might finally get to say ‘Oh sorry I’ve been a bit of a cow for the past few months but I’m PREGNANT so, I’m like, totally forgiven, right?’